somnambulist-tech/form-request-bundle/README.md

 }
 ```

-`FormRequests` support dot notation access to get to nested values.
+`FormRequest`s support dot notation access to get to nested values.
 This can be used for single values,
 to check for deeply nested values easily or to extract a set of values into a value object or set.

 For example: to get a single value: `$form->get('user.address.line_1')` would get `line_1` from a user